asifkhan1805/Amazon-_SQL_Interview_Question-_for_DE-BIE_Role/README.md

-# SQL Hierarchical Market Sales Aggregation
+# Hierarchical Market Sales Aggregation

 ## Overview

-This project demonstrates how to process and flatten hierarchical sales data using SQL.
+This problem demonstrates how to process and flatten hierarchical sales data using SQL.
 The provided solution supports aggregating sales from multiple levels in a market hierarchy (Country → State → City), and can generate either a simplified or sophisticated output as required.

 ---